 Click New Person.
 Enter a name and password for the person, click Create Account, and then select the person from Users & Groups.

-- (Optional) To specify who can control your screen, click Computer Settings and select one or both of the following:
+- To let others share your screen without having a user account on your Mac, click Computer Settings, and then select one or both of the following:

 Option Description Anyone may request permission to control screen: When other computer users begin screen sharing sessions with your Mac, they can ask for permission instead of entering a user name and password.
 VNC viewers may control screen with password: Other users can share your screen using a VNC viewer app, for example on iPad or a Windows PC, by entering the password you specify here.